BBj-Plugins/BBjImageManager/README.md

 - If the image`s height and width is greater then the window it will be scaled down.
 - If the image`s height and width is smaller then the window it will not be scaled up.
-- The window is always gonna be fullscreen suitable for your screenbounds
+- The window is always gonna be fullscreen suitable for your screenbounds.

  ### Mooving the images